SMART-Dal/Ansible-Reproducibility/README.md

 # Reproducibility smell detector
-This code tries to find the coding smells from the ansible scripts that can lead to possible reproducibility issues.
+This tool detects programming practices, referred to as productivity smells, in Ansible scripts that can lead to reproducibility issues.

-In the code the parser first reads the given ansible script and creates an object from the playbook and its tasks and for each task it checks for the smells.
+The tool has a parser that reads the given Ansible script and creates a code model object from the playbook.

-# Content
+The code model captures the Ansible tasks and their properties.
+Finally, the smell detector checks for the presence of smells by analyzing the source code model.

+## Contents
 - **`script_extractor.py`**: This script tries to search for 'ansible' files or project that has ansible scripts on Github.
  -- Provide your GITHUB_ACCESS_TOKEN, and it will print the path of the repository.